lchan217/Project-2-Travel/README.md

 ## Installation

-    $ gem install project2
+    $ fork and clone from https://github.com/lchan217/Project-2
     $ bundle install

 ## Usage

-Please type "rake db:migrate, then" "shotgun" into the terminal and visit http://127.0.0.1:9393/ in Google Chrome.
+Please type "rake db:migrate", then "shotgun" into the terminal and visit http://127.0.0.1:9393/ in a Google Chrome browser.

 ## Contributing